Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices

 \subsection{Summary of main results}

 In this work, we consider a NH generalization of these scenarios in the following way.
-Let us denote the NN free-fermion tight-binding Hamiltonian in the real space as $\hat{h}_0$, displaying pairs of positive and negative energy eigenvalues with equal magnitudes, and thereby possessing a particle-hole symmetry.
-If we can identify another operator $\hat{h}_{\rm mass}$ such that $\{ \hat{h}_0, \hat{h}_{\rm mass}\}=0$, named the mass operator/matrix, it allows us to define an anti-Hermitian operator $\hat{h}_{\rm mass} \hat{h}_0$ that fully anticommutes with $\hat{h}_0$.
-Finally, we introduce the desired NH operator~\cite{NH:1, NH:2, NH:3, NH:4, NH:5}
+Let us denote the NN free-fermion tight-binding Hamiltonian in the real space as $\hat{h}_0$.
+If we can identify another operator $\hat{h}_{\rm mass}$ such that $\{ \hat{h}_0, \hat{h}_{\rm mass}\}=0$, named the mass operator or matrix, then the spectrum of $\hat{h}_0$ displays pairs of positive and negative energy eigenvalues with equal magnitudes, thereby possessing a particle-hole symmetry.
+Existence of such a mass matrix allows us to define an anti-Hermitian operator $\hat{h}_{\rm mass} \hat{h}_0$ that fully anticommutes with $\hat{h}_0$.
+And finally, in terms of such an anti-Hermitian operator, we introduce the desired NH operator~\cite{NH:1, NH:2, NH:3, NH:4, NH:5}

 where $\alpha$ is a real parameter, manifesting three key features.
-(1) The NH operator $\hat{h}_{\rm NH}$ continues to support a real definite eigenvalue spectrum over an extended parameter regime ($|\alpha|<1$), allowing us to define the filling accurately therein.
-(2) The non-Hermiticity ($\alpha$) reduces the bandwidth of the noninteracting system by bringing all the states at positive and negative energies closer to the zero-energy.
+(1) The NH operator $\hat{h}_{\rm NH}$ continues to support an all-real eigenvalue spectrum over an extended parameter regime ($|\alpha|<1$), allowing us to define the filling accurately therein, where all the single-particle states are sharp.
+(2) The non-Hermiticity ($\alpha$) reduces the bandwidth of the noninteracting system by bringing all the states at positive and negative energies closer to the zero energy.
 Namely, the set of the eigenvalues of $\hat{h}_0$, given by $\{ E_i \} \to \sqrt{1-\alpha^2}\{ E_i \}$ in NH systems.
-(3) The eigenspectrum of $\hat{h}_{\rm NH}$ does not alter the characteristic scaling of the density of states near zero-energy, leaving the Dirac liquid, Fermi liquid, and flat band characterizations of noninteracting electronic fluids in the Hermitian limit unaffected.
-These outcomes are summarized in Fig.~\ref{fig:DoSFreeFermion}.
-With a specific choice of $\hat{h}_{\rm mass}$, such that only its diagonal entries are non-trivial and assume uniform values with opposite signs on complementary sublattices, the non-Hermiticity results from an imbalance in the hopping amplitudes in the opposite directions between any pair of NN sites (characterized by $\alpha$).
-This construction on a few specific lattices is schematically shown in Fig.~\ref{fig:NHLattice}.
+(3) The eigenspectrum of $\hat{h}_{\rm NH}$ does not alter the characteristic scaling of the density of states near zero energy, leaving the Dirac liquid, Fermi liquid, and flat-band characterizations of noninteracting electronic fluids in the Hermitian limit unaffected even in such NH or open systems.